FrontMatter/web-documentation-nextjs/content/docs/content-creation/fields.md

 - `isModifiedDate`: Specifies if the field is a modified date.
 When using the `frontMatter.content.autoUpdateDate` setting to automatically update the modified date of the article, this field will be used.
+- `dateFormat`: Specifies the format of the date.
+By default it uses ISO format.

-> The format of your date can be defined in the `frontMatter.taxonomy.dateFormat` setting.
-Check
+> **Info**: The format of your date can be defined in the `frontMatter.taxonomy.dateFormat`
+> setting (globally), or with the `dateFormat` on the field level.
+To format the date, use the
 > [date-fns formating][04] for more information.

 ```json {{ "title": "Usage" }}